Meet Our Team

 • Stephen Souter

-Clinic Owner, Senior Psychologist, Supervisor & Meditation Teacher
+Clinic Owner, Senior Psychologist & Meditation Teacher

 BPsychSc, BA(Hons), MMTCP, MAAPi, STAP